Iran demands Britain release oil tanker held in Gibraltar | Malay Mail

 Authorities in Gibraltar, a British overseas territory on Spain’s southern tip at the western entrance to the Mediterranean, said they suspected the tanker was carrying crude to Syria in violation of EU sanctions.

-The Grace 1 tanker was halted in the early hours of yesterday by police and customs agencies in Gibraltar, aided by a detachment of British Royal Marines.
+The Grace 1 was halted in the early hours of Thursday by police and customs agencies in Gibraltar, aided by a detachment of British Royal Marines.

+Gibraltar’s Supreme Court ruled yesterday that the vessel can be held for 14 more days, the territory’s attorney general said.

 The ship was detained four kilometres south of Gibraltar in what it considers British waters, although Spain, which lays claim to the territory, says they are Spanish.

-“We have reason to believe that the Grace 1 was carrying its shipment of crude oil to the Banyas refinery in Syria,” Gibraltar's Chief Minister Fabian Picardo said in a statement.
+“We have reason to believe that the Grace 1 was carrying its shipment of crude oil to the Banyas refinery in Syria,” Gibraltar’s Chief Minister Fabian Picardo said.

-“That refinery is the property of an entity that is subject to European Union sanctions against Syria.
+In a statement, Britain’s Foreign Office said it welcomed Gibraltarian authorities “acting to enforce the EU Syria sanctions regime”.

 Spanish Foreign Minister Josep Borrell told reporters the vessel was detained at the request of the United States.